Liberating movement, Liberating potential

-These specific programmes will be gradually rolled out across Europe, the Americas and Asia in 2021.
-They will be helped by our charities, teams and academies.
-They will offer each participant the chance to find fulfilment according to their needs:
+These specific programmes are gradually rolled out across Europe, the Americas and Asia.
+They are helped by our charities, teams and academies.
+They offer each participant the chance to find fulfilment according to their needs:

 - Getting to know yourself and discovering the business world: self-confidence and life projects, understanding socio-professional codes for young people.

 - Developing your employability: acquiring professional skills in the fields we excel, such as sales and manufacturing.

 - Moving up the entrepreneurial ladder: contributing to business projects in the fashion world.

 Our programmes is led by multi-disciplinary teams comprised of Lacoste expert volunteers (members of the brand’s Academies, factories and Foundation) and local charities partnered with our Foundation.
 Any employee wishing to contribute, regardless of their activity in the company, is also welcome.

 These training programmes aimed at young people open doors to the world and make them aware of their potential: